FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Legal Disclaimer

 Standup Wiki does not host or stream content illegally.
-We leverage platforms like Bilibili, a US-listed Chinese company, for hosting specials.
+This project leverage platforms like Bilibili, a US-listed Chinese company, for hosting specials.
 Users should be aware of the legal nuances of watching content from platforms like Netflix or HBO through third-party sites.

 ## Project Status